 On the other hand, interviews are one-to-one sessions where you probe further into individual thoughts and experiences.
 This format allows deep insights into personal feelings and opinions regarding your brand.

-Though time-consuming, it’s worth it as you understand individual nuances better.
+Though time-consuming, it’s worth it as you better understand their emotional and rational responses.

 Remember, while focus groups and interviews give rich qualitative data, they aren’t statistically representative of your entire market.